bbhardin/A-Guide-to-MacOS-Scaled-Resolutions/README.md

 **WARNING:** Try this at your own risk.
 I am not an expert in display hardware and am not responsible for any damage to components or system files.
 Additionally, this may place a greater burden on your graphics card.

+**Update:** This process still works for Big Sur, albiet with a small modification.
+Apple Silicon support is still uncertain as I do not have a platform to test on.

 ## Background

 Despite being an Apple fanatic and avid Mac user, something has always frustrated me about MacOS.
 Unlike Windows, MacOS is unable to natively create custom scaled resolutions without losing pixel density.
 However, there is a catch: If Apple deems the display to be “Retina” then you get a different resolution selector with options for “More Space” and “Less Space” that is effectively scaling the display without losing pixel density.